RGU-Computing/NeuReg/data/README.md

 The dataset has been processed into a structured knowledge graph extracted from educational funding regulations.
 Below is a summary of key statistics:

 ## 📏 Triple Component Lengths (Avg.
 Character Count)
-These values describe the average character length of each RDF triple component:
+These values describe the average character length of each triple component:

 | Component | Average Length |
 | --------- | -------------- |